Secrets management

 CyberArk Conjur

-Maverics Orchestrator can retrieve secrets from CyberArk Conjur (both Conjur Secrets Manager Enterprise and Conjur Open Source) using the Conjur REST API
+Maverics Orchestrator can retrieve secrets from CyberArk Conjur (both Conjur Secrets Manager Enterprise and Conjur Open Source) using the Conjur REST API.

 MAVERICS_SECRET_PROVIDER="conjur://<CONJUR_HOST>/<account>/<hostID | login>/?apikey=some-api-key"